jacomyal/sigma.js/plugins/sigma.plugins.edgeSiblings/README.md

 **addEdgeSibling( *object* )** : *graph*
  * This method adds an edge to the graph.
 The edge must be an object, with a string under the key `id`, and strings under the keys `source` and `target` that are existing node IDs.
 Except for this, it is possible to add any other attribute that will be preserved along all manipulations.
 If the graph option `clone` has the value 'true', the edge will be cloned when added to the graph.
 Also, if the graph option `immutable` has the value 'true', its `id`, `source` and `target` will be defined as immutable.
  * If an edge already exists between the source and target nodes, it will add the edge as a sibling of the existing edge.
 It will copy the existing edge as a sibling, set its type as "parallel", remove its label and color, and reset its size.
 If parallel edges already exist, it will add the edge as a sibling to one of these edges (in this case the operation is not deterministic).
-It may appen when graph.addEdge or graph.read is used.
+It may happen when graph.addEdge or graph.read is used.
  * The method returns the graph instance.

 ```javascript